 The month of October brings plenty of delicious sweets and treats; however, an entire party menu cannot consist of candy alone.
 Many people will enjoy getting hearty seasonal comfort foods alongside the traditional Halloween treats at a party.

 The type of Halloween party you throw will determine what is on your menu.
-Kids' Halloween party foods should be easy to eat and make, while adults might enjoy a little more sophisticated fare.
+Kids' Halloween party foods should be easy to eat and make, while Halloween party foods for adults might be a little more sophisticated fare or even a Halloween dinner party.
 Purchase the ingredients for recipes approximately a week before the party.
 If you wait until the day of the party, it may be too late.
 Specialty items and seasonal items may be sold out the closer it is to Halloween.
 Look for apples, pumpkin pie filling and candies early to ensure your menu will be a success.

 Sample Halloween Party Menu Ideas